Psy-Fer/buttery-eel/README.md

 the `--config` file can be found using this command with guppy `guppy_basecaller --print_workflows` and looking up the appropriate kit and flowcell type.
 Specify the format like this `--config dna_r9.4.1_450bps_fast.cfg` ending in `.cfg`

+# Shutting down server

+If everything goes right, the server will be terminated at the end of the basecalling.

+However, sometimes things go wrong, and the wrapper will temrinate before it terminates the server.

+I will fix this eventually, but for now, here is how you check for the server and then kill it.

+    # check for guppy instanaces
+    ps -ef | grep guppy

+    # That might give you a result like this

+    # hasindu  27946 27905 99 19:31 pts/22   01:25:29 /install/ont-guppy-6.1.3/bin/guppy_basecall_server --log_path buttery_guppy_logs --config dna_r9.4.1_450bps_hac_prom.cfg --port 5558 --use_tcp -x cuda:all --max_queued_reads 2000 --chunk_size 2000

+    # using the --port to see that it is indeed the one you started.
+    # you can then kill the process with, where in this case, PID=27946

+    kill <PID>

+    # then you can try again

 # Info

 ONT have 4 basecallers.